ncatlab/nlab-content/pages/2/3/4/0/432/content.md

 # Impredicative axioms #

 Two set-theoretic axioms which are commonly rejected by predicativists as leading to impredicative definitions are the axiom of unbounded [[separation]] and the axiom that any set has a power set.
-In particular, the rejection of the latter means that predicativists do not believe the category of sets is a [[topos]], and that conversely predicative mathematics is naturally interpreted in the [[internal logic]] of categories more general than toposes, such as [[pretopos]]es.
+In particular, the rejection of the latter means that predicativists do not believe the category of sets is a [[topos]], and that conversely predicative mathematics is naturally interpreted in the [[internal logic]] of categories more general than toposes, such as [[Heyting category|Heyting]] [[pretopos]]es.

 However, many predicativists do accept the existence of the [[exponential]] $B^A$ for any sets $A,B$ (that is, the set of functions $A\to B$).
-These predicativists believe that the category of sets is [[locally cartesian closed category|locally cartesian closed]], and their mathematics can be interpreted in any locally cartesian closed pretopos.
+These predicativists believe that the category of sets is [[locally cartesian closed category|locally cartesian closed]], and their mathematics can be interpreted in any locally cartesian closed pretopos (sometimes called a $\Pi$-pretopos).
 Some predicativists also assume stronger axioms, such as the "fullness" or "[[subset collection]]" axiom of Aczel's theory CZF, or the existence of [[W-type|W-types]] (equivalently, [[inital algebra]]s of polynomial functors, a strong form of the axiom of infinity).

+It is worth noting that [[excluded middle]] together with the existence of exponentials implies the existence of power sets, or equivalently that any cartesian closed [[Boolean category|Boolean]] pretopos is a topos.
+(In fact, any Boolean pretopos has a [[subobject classifier]], namely $2=1\sqcup 1$.)

 # Discussion #